kwunlyou/kwunlyou.github.io/README.md

 # a new jekyll personal site

 # TODO
-1. post format and post.excerpt
-2. navbar font size
+- navbar font size
-3. post catergories and tag
+- post catergories and tag